loopwerk/loopwerk.io/content/articles/2021-12-12-saga-1-released.md

 ---
 tags: swift, saga, news
-summary: About ten months ago I wrote that I was confident that the API of Saga wasn't going to change a lot anymore, and that I'd release 1.0.0.
-Well, it's taken a little bit longer than I expected back then, but 1.0.0 has finally been released!
+summary: It's taken a little bit longer than I expected, but 1.0.0 has finally been released, with support for async readers and item processing functions.
 ---

 # Saga 1.0.0 has been released